-Abstract This study investigated the major factor associated with trade union disputes and the impact of the disputes on university management.
-Two research questions were raised and three hypotheses tested.
-The sample consisted of 281 academic staff, 166 non- academic and 14 students' union Executive members.
-The multi-stage stratified sampling technique was utilized in selection of subjects for the study.
-A questionnaire titled Trade Union Disputes in Nigeria University Questionnaire" (TUDNUQ) was designed to elicit information from respondents-Data obtained were analyzed statistically using Z test and F- Radio test (ANOVA), percentages and standard deviation.
-From the analysis of data it was found that poor conditions of service and remuneration, under-funding of the University system, poor communication between management and unions, autocratic leadership styles of some university administrators, non-participation of union in university decision making process and government intervention in universities' internal management were the major factors associated with trade union disputes in Nigerian universities.
-The main impact of trade union disputes in Nigerian universities included disruption of academic calendar and programmed, low morale among staff, brain drain among professional staff and poor relationship between unions and management.
-Responsibility in the sampled universities differed significantly in their perceptions of the impact of trade union disputes on students' academic programmes and on government intervention in universities' internal management.
-As a result of the conclusions derived from the study, it was recommended that the Government should inject more funds into the university system and the Education Tax funds should be disbursed appropriately and on time, the conditions of services of university staff should be made more attractive.
-The Staff unions should be meaningfully involved in the university governance and decision making process.
-Also, a joint consultative forum should be formed where the various groups can meet and discuss common problems, and sort out their differences with little or no disruption to the system.
-Collective bargaining should be utilized by university administration to resolve all grievances and trade union disputes in order that industrial peace may thrive on the campuses.
+This study investigated the major factor associated with trade union disputes and the impact Q of the disputes on university management.
+Two research questions were raised and three 9 hypotheses tested.
+The sample consisted of 281 academic staff, 166 non- academic and 14 10 students' union Executive members.
+The multi-stage stratified sampling technique was 11 utilized in selection of subjects for the study.
+A questionnaire titled Trade Union Disputes in 12 Nigeria University Questionnaire" (TUDNUQ) was designed to elicit information from 13 respondents-Data obtained were analyzed statistically using Z test and F- Radio test 14 (ANOVA), percentages and standard deviation.
+From the analysis of data it was found that 15 poor conditions of service and remuneration, under- funding of the University system, poor 16 communication between management and unions, autocratic leadership styles of some 17 university administrators, non-participation of union in university decision making process 18 and government intervention in universities' internal management were the major factors 19 associated with trade union disputes in Nigerian universities.
+The main impact of trade union 20 disputes in Nigerian universities included disruption of academic calendar and programmed, 21 low morale among staff, brain drain among professional staff and poor relationship between 22 unions and management.
+Responsibility in the sampled universities differed significantly in 23 their perceptions of the impact of trade union disputes on students' academic programmes and 24 on government intervention in universities' internal management.
+As a result of the 25 conclusions derived from the study, it was recommended that the Government should inject 26 more funds into the university system and the Education Tax funds should be disbursed 27 appropriately and on time, the conditions of services of university staff should be made more 28 attractive.
+The Staff unions should be meaningfully involved in the university governance and 29 decision making process.
+Also, a 30 niversities occupy a strategic position in the education ladder of the nation.
+They help to produce the much needed high level manpower essential for the nation's growth and development.
+They are also centres of excellence, research and storehouses of knowledge (Federal Republic of ??igeria 1981, p, 8).
+The university staffs play a major role in the running of the system and in the achievement of the organizational goals.
+They constitute the" life wire" of the organization.
+It is therefore obvious that the survival of the university depends on the relationship existing between labour and management.
+This relationship can be sustained if there is industrial peace and harmony amongst the work force.